STAMFORD, CT: The XFL, the professional football league being rebooted by WWE chairman and CEO Vince McMahon, has named 160over90 as its AOR.

 Pollack also said that pre-launch research has shown that there is strong demand for more football.

-"The research by the McKinsey Global Institute has shown there are about 38 million football fans who are hungry for more of the game we all love after the Super Bowl," he said.
+"The research by McKinsey has shown there are about 38 million football fans who are hungry for more of the game we all love after the Super Bowl," he said.

 However, the XFL will differ from the NFL in that it will not address social issues.
 McMahon has said that players will be required to stand for the national anthem.
 Pollack wouldn’t comment on what the league might do if a player demonstrated in a way similar to Colin Kaepernick’s kneeling protest of 2016.
 "I can’t answer hypotheticals," he said.